elliefewings/STAR_alignment_wrapper/README.md

 Options:
         -i      Input: Path to directory containing all fastqs or file containing list of directories with fastqs, one directory per line [required]
-        -r      Reference transcriptome: Path to directory containing reference transcriptome [required] -o      Output directory: Path to location where output will be generated [default=/home/bq_efewings] -c      Conda environment: Name of conda environment with STAR installed (unless it is available on path) [default=PATH]
+        -r      Reference transcriptome: Path to directory containing reference transcriptome [required] -o      Output directory: Path to location where output will be generated [default=HOME] -c      Conda environment: Name of conda environment with STAR installed (unless it is available on path) [default=PATH]
         -h      Help: Does what it says on the tin